Local neighbors react to Keith Raniere being put away for 120 years

 According to Saratoga County Property Tax Assessment Roles, Seagram’s heiress Clare Bronfman still owns a condo in the Knox Woods neighborhood.
 That condo is vacant.
 She has been sentenced to 81 months in prison for her role in NXIVM.

-News10 found out that Raniere’s former townhome is being rented and no one was home.
+NEWS10 found out that Raniere’s former townhome is being rented, but no one was home.

 Other properties linked to NXIVM members such as co-founder and president Nancy Salzman remain vacant.